-On missions, I am always alert, always paying attention to my surroundings and looking for what God is doing.
-The country is new, the people are new, and the opportunities are only for a limited time, so I go in determined to make the most of them.
+On mission trips, I am always alert, always paying attention to my surroundings and looking for what God is doing.
+The country is new, the people are new, and the opportunities are only available for a limited time, so I go in determined to make the most of them.
 I put aside my personal preferences and comforts to love the people in front of me with all that I have.

 But because I see my students every day, I often overlook them.

 It’s what happens.
 That’s just reality.
 We tend to overlook the people we see every day.
 But this trip was a fresh reminder that I have so many people right in front of me all the time who I can love.

 At one church service on the trip, there was a boy up at an altar call who seemed distracted.
 While everyone else was praying with closed eyes, some with lifted hands, some in tears, his eyes were wide open, peering around curiously.
 I decided to head straight for him and pray for him first, hoping the prayer would help calm him down.
 But as I put my hand on his back, I spontaneously burst into tears.

 This happens to me sometimes.
 I get hit with a wave of love for someone, a deep visceral experience of God’s love for that person that catches me by surprise.
 And tears pour forth.

 As I cried over this young boy, a boy I had never met, whose name I didn’t even know, I wished I didn’t have to leave him.
 I deeply wished I could watch over him in some way, could help protect and guide him during his life.
 I knew I couldn’t, so I prayed for God to send others.

 Then I thought of my students.